y-naught/NURBSJS/readme.md

 ### Compiling

-If you have not done so already install the node packages used in the system.
+If you have not done so already, install the node packages used in the system.

 ```bash
 npm install